MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/extensions/aks-cost-analysis-add-on-issues.md

 You can't enable the Cost Analysis add-on on a cluster in which the [Azure Disk Container Storage Interface (CSI) driver](/azure/aks/azure-disk-csi) is disabled.

-### Solution 1: Update the cluster to enable the Azure Disk CSI driver
+### Solution: Update the cluster to enable the Azure Disk CSI driver

 Run the [az aks update][aks-update] command, and specify the `--enable-disk-driver` parameter.
 This parameter enables the Azure Disk CSI driver in AKS.